BettySosterics/BettySosterics/README.md

-# Hey folks!
+# Hey folks

-My name is Betty, based in Vienna, a web developer focusing on accessibility and cybersecurity and experienced working with React, Next.js, React Native, Expo, PostgreSQL and more. </br>
+My name is Betty, based in Vienna, a web developer focusing on accessibility and cybersecurity.
+Experienced working with React, Next.js, React Native, Expo, PostgreSQL and more. </br>

-## Tech stack I know and use:
+## Tech stack I know and use

 - HTML
 - CSS
 - JavaScript